ATFutures/who3/calibration/README.md

 terms, given aggregate data on proportions and typical frequencies of trips.

-Additional data on pedestrian densities was obtained from New York City Government [pedestrian count data](https://www1.nyc.gov/html/dot/html/about/datafeeds.shtml#Pedestrians), collected bi-annually at 114 stations throughout the city, and on cyclist densities from data provided by the city’s “citibike” public hire bicycle system.
+Data on pedestrian densities was obtained from New York City Government [pedestrian count data](https://www1.nyc.gov/html/dot/html/about/datafeeds.shtml#Pedestrians), collected bi-annually at 114 stations throughout the city, encompassing a total area of 705 km<sup>2</sup>.
 Additional data on subway usage was obtained from the city’s [Metropolitan Transit Authority (MTA)](http://web.mta.info/nyct/facts/ridership/ridership_sub_annual.htm), with data on locations obtained through the city’s [open data portal](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49).